There are a lot of questions in personal finance but maybe the biggest is invest or pay off debt? That is the question today.

 If you want to make some extra money to pay that debt down even faster (you do) you can check out some ways to make extra money.

-Student loan debt is less of an emergency than credit card because the interest rates are lower.
+Student loan debt is less of an emergency than a credit card because the interest rates are lower.
 If you have private student loans rather than federal though, you may have a fairly high interest rate.
-You can use these tips to pay it down faster and look into refinancing with Lend Key.
+You can use these tips to pay it down faster and look into refinancing with Earnest.

 Even if you aren’t making a ton of money, you can still invest and grow your wealth.
 We show you ways to invest on a small income.